-- WHO continues to provide strategic, guidance, and technical support to accelerate implementation and uptake of mpox vaccination in affected countries for people at risk, in support of controlling the surge in mpox cases on the African continent. - To date, 1 045 180 vaccine doses have been delivered to ten countries, including 50 000 doses of LC16m8 vaccine from Japan to the Democratic Republic of the Congo in January 2025. - Vaccination activities have started in seven countries (the Central African Republic, Democratic Republic of the Congo, Liberia, Nigeria, Rwanda, Sierra Leone, and Uganda).
-Other countries seeking vaccine allocations are preparing national mpox vaccination plans. - The position of the vaccine manufacturer Bavarian Nordic on product liability for MVA-BN mpox vaccine: When national regulatory authorities allow age indications which are not on the label of the product (e.g. one year and above, or 12 years and above) in their Marketing Authorization (MA) or Emergency Use Authorization (EUA), Bavarian Nordic covers the product liability for these age groups. - WHO, UNICEF and the International Federation of Red Cross and Red Crescent Societies (IFRC) have produced a resource on "How to achieve and sustain high uptake of mpox vaccination in outbreak settings".
-April 2025. - The AAM partners continue to work together to ensure countries receive guidance to get operational funds for implementation of the national vaccination plans.
+- WHO continues to provide strategic guidance, and technical support to accelerate implementation and uptake of mpox vaccination in affected countries for people at risk, in support of controlling the surge in mpox cases on the African continent. - To date, 1 332 280 vaccine doses have been delivered to eleven countries, including 50 000 doses of LC16m8 vaccine from Japan to the Democratic Republic of the Congo in January 2025. - Vaccination activities have started in seven countries (the Central African Republic, Democratic Republic of the Congo, Liberia, Nigeria, Rwanda, Sierra Leone, and Uganda), several of which are implementing a single-dose strategy.
+Other countries seeking vaccine allocations are preparing national mpox vaccination plans. - WHO recently published interim guidance on the use of LC16m8 vaccine and training modules with the aim to support the Democratic Republic of the Congo in planning the deployment of LC16m8 vaccine doses. - WHO, UNICEF and the International Federation of Red Cross and Red Crescent Societies (IFRC) have published guidance on how to achieve and sustain high uptake of mpox vaccination in outbreak settings. - The AAM partners continue to work together to ensure countries receive guidance to get operational funds for implementation of the national vaccination plans.